23ThomasStreet/StatQuest-SIGS/README.md

 [DONE!]
 Task - Drawing Histograms in Python and R

 ## Chapter 3 – Statistical Probability Distributions in Python and R
+[DONE!]
 Task – Create and fit statistical probability distributions to histogram data, and calculate probabilities

+## Chapter 4 – Making Decisions with Hypothesis Testing and the Null Hypothesis
+Task - ???